Studying Away From Stanford

 Study Abroad

-The most popular BOSP program for Biology majors and minors is the program in Australia.
-Offered every Autumn quarter, the Australia program gives students the opportunity to increase understanding of key global ecosystems, while emphasizing the challenges of human co-habitation and industry.
+The most popular BOSP program for Biology majors and minors is the program in Australia (OSPAUSTL 10,28, and 32; max 6 units for majors, counts for 3 courses for minors).
+Offered every Autumn quarter, the Australia program gives students the opportunity to increase understanding of key global ecosystems, while emphasizing the challenges of human cohabitation and industry.
 Students’ research skills are be enhanced by the hands-on nature of fieldwork.
-Courses in Australia have a prerequisite of Bio 81 or Humbio 2A, and can count for some of the Biology degree options.

-Another popular BOSP program for Biology majors is the program in Oxford.
-While in Oxford, students participate in individual tutorials, many of which can be petitioned for credit in the Biology major.
+Another popular BOSP program for Biology majors is the program in Oxford (OSPOXFRD 195B/197B).
+While in Oxford, students participate in individual tutorials.
+Students will need to submit a General Petition, and if approved, it will count toward additional electives.

-In addition to these programs, there are also offerings in Paris and Santiago where students can earn credit toward the Biology major or minor.
-See the list of approved out-of-department electives for the major and the minor a full listing of BOSP courses that fulfill elective credits, or check with the Undergraduate Staff Advisor or BioBridge for more details.
+In addition to these programs, there are also offerings in Paris (OSPPARIS 53) and Santiago (OSPSANTG 58 & OSPSANTG 85), where students can earn credit toward the Biology major or minor.
+See the list of approved out-of-department electives for a full listing of BOSP courses that fulfill elective credits, or check with the Undergraduate Staff Advisor or BioBridge for more details.

 Learn in Hawaii